ykkimhgu/course-doc/ec-course/lab/lab-stepper-motor.md

 ### Discussion

-1. Find out the trapezoid-shape velocity profile for stepper motor.
+1. Find out the trapezoid-shape velocity profile for a stepper motor.
 When is this profile necessary?

     > Answer discussion questions
 2. How would you change the code more efficiently for micro-stepping control?
 You don’t have to code this but need to explain your strategy.